 5: Risk Assessment

 Project planning is vital because it helps in risk assessment.
 As the project planning is done, the project manager and team leads could identify the potential risks and threats.
+A risk management plan is a key component of project planning, as it identifies, evaluates, and outlines strategies to mitigate risks.
 Risk management improves with project planning.

 Risk management is an essential factor that plays a significant role in the project success.
 About 27% of projects fail due to poor risk management.